 How to Get a Good Faith Estimate Before a Procedure

 Unexpected medical bills after a procedure are one of the most common causes of financial stress.
-The good news is that in 2026 you have a federal right to know the expected cost in advance if you are uninsured, underinsured, or simply want to pay cash.
+The good news is that you have a federal right to know the expected cost in advance if you are uninsured, underinsured, or simply want to pay cash.
 This right is called a Good Faith Estimate, and using it can prevent surprise bills.

 This guide explains exactly how to request and use a Good Faith Estimate before any scheduled non-emergency procedure.